ezavarygin/voffset/README.md

 --plot - create a pdf file with an off-set distribution bar chart.
 ```
-The program creates a file with 3 columns: names of the specified spectra files, velocity off-sets in km/s and chi^2/dof (see below).
+The program creates a file with two columns: file names of the specified spectra, velocity off-sets in km/s.
 The first line corresponds to the reference spectrum.

 ## How it works